Skip to page content

 - On January 29th, at SE Campus, Campus President Jessica Howard, ABE/GED instructor Esther Loanzon & ESOL instructor Eszter Vegh spoke on a panel about their international lives.

 - On Wednesday, February 19, 2014, as part of our on-going series on showcasing the international lives of our faculty and staff, Marlene Eid, a Palestinian American psychology and Women Studies instructor at PCC spoke about growing up in Jerusalem from 1 to 2pm in the SY PAC Lobby.
-As well, a panel of SE Center faculty and staff, Jessica Howard, campus president, Esther Loanzon, ABE/GED instructor and Eszter Vegh, ENNL/ESOL instructor, discussed their international journeys on March 5, 2014 at SE Center, SCOM 322.
+As well, a panel of SE Campus faculty and staff, Jessica Howard, campus president, Esther Loanzon, ABE/GED instructor and Eszter Vegh, ENNL/ESOL instructor, discussed their international journeys on March 5, 2014 at SE Campus, SCOM 322.

 - On March 6th and 7th at both Rock Creek and Cascade campuses, Dr. Rula Quawas spoke on a variety of topics including, "Pioneering the Women's Movement in Jordan" & for faculty and staff a special session entitled "Communicating with and supporting Arab Women and the Arab Community".